-The City Council is being asked to adopt an urgency ordinance (in addition to introducing the matching non-urgency ordinance) due to the time constraint to enact legislation prior to the April 14, 2019 deadline.
+The City Council is being asked to adopt an urgency ordinance due to the time constraint to enact legislation.
 Government Code § 36937 states that an ordinance becomes effective immediately if the City Council finds, by a four-fifths vote, that the ordinance is for the immediate preservation of the public peace, health, or safety and contains a declaration of the facts constituting the urgency.